nodatime/nodatime/www/developer/building.md

 ### Source layout

-All the source code and user/developer guide source is under the `src` directory.
+All the source code is under the `src` directory.
 There are multiple projects:

 - NodaTime: The main library to be distributed
 - NodaTime.Benchmarks: Benchmarks run regularly to check the performance